 SUGGS: When we met David, we were talking about miniature works of art for the first time, even though it was one of our simplest songs.
 It was clear to him what the record needed and he did great things for us.

-DAVID BEFORD: My instructions from Clive were.
+DAVID BEFORD: They were really good but they didn’t know the first thing about music.
+If you said, ‘What key is this one in?’ they’d have no idea what you were talking about.
+But they had the most extraordinary chord changes without realising they were extraordinary, so it was really fun.
+My instructions from Clive were.
 ‘I want an English Tamla Motown feel.’
-I wasn’t given any ideas by means of musical notation.
-It would be onomatopoeic.
+I wasn’t given any ideas by means of musical notation; it would be onomatopoeic.
 Clive might say, let’s have a ‘daga daga’ here, which I took to mean four semi-quavers.
 The discussions centred around where the string lines should start to help the song best – say, in the first or second chorus.

 CARL: The musical references to Stax and Motown were obvious and the spaces in the bass line were perfect for the stabbing horn parts and the string section.